Semantics3/semantics3-java/README.md

 );
 ```

-### First Query aka 'Hello World':
+### First Request aka 'Hello World':

-Let's make our first query!
-For this query, we are going to search for all Toshiba products that fall under the category of "Computers and Accessories", whose cat_id is 4992.
+Let's make our first Request!
+For this Request, we are going to search for all Toshiba products that fall under the category of "Computers and Accessories", whose cat_id is 4992.

 ```java
 /* Build the query */